Learning Disorders in Children

 - Understanding and following directions or staying organized

 - Telling right from left

-- Reversing letters or numbers.
+- Not reversing letters or numbers after first or second grade.
 Examples are confusing b and d, or 12 and 21.

 Before a mental health referral is made, your child's healthcare provider will want to rule out any other health problems.
 Once this is done, a mental health provider, such as a school psychologist, can appropriately diagnose a learning disorder.
 The provider will talk with parents and teachers.
 The child will also need educational and mental health testing.